-The way we work may never be the same again.
-In this post-COVID world, Microsoft Teams and other agile working technologies are giving organisations the opportunity to reimagine the workplace and embrace the workspace.
+The way we work will never be the same again.
+In this hybrid working world, Microsoft Teams and other agile working technologies are giving organisations the opportunity to reimagine the workplace and embrace the workspace.

-The COVID-19 pandemic has brought about the biggest shift in working practices in a generation.
-The established wisdom that the office was an integral conduit for productivity and collaboration has come into serious question, as organisations have embraced remote working on an unprecedented scale.
+The COVID-19 pandemic brought about the biggest shift in working practices in a generation.
+The established wisdom that the office was an integral conduit for productivity and collaboration came into serious question, as organisations embraced remote working on an unprecedented scale.

-Lockdown and remote working looks set to be the established norm for some time to come, but forward-thinking organisations are already thinking about how the workplace will look in a post-COVID world.
-The work from home/work from the office binary deserves to be challenged, as communication and collaboration software like Microsoft Teams is making it easier than ever to increase productivity and collaboration regardless of location or device type.
+A hybrid mixture of remote and office-based working is how many forward-thinking organisations are operating today.
+The traditional work from home/work from the office binary deserves to be challenged, as communication and collaboration software like Microsoft Teams is making it easier than ever to increase productivity and collaboration regardless of location or device type.

 It’s time to reimagine the workplace and embrace the rise of the workspace: giving users the tools they need, when they need them and in the most appropriate form to support their immediate requirements.
 In this blog we’ll explore how Microsoft Teams and other agile working technologies are giving organisations the opportunity to reimagine the workplace and embrace the agile workspace.